ActiveGamers/KeyNest/README.md

 3. Fill in your app name, username, and password.
 4. Right-click any row to copy fields, edit, or delete.
 5. Use the search bar to quickly find your saved credentials.
-6. Check logs in `application_location\Logs\` if you’re curious about what’s happening behind the scenes.
+6. Check logs in `%app_location%\Logs\` if you’re curious about what’s happening behind the scenes.

 ---